Suspect in Portland light rail slayings to appear in court

 Micah David-Cole Fletcher, 21, was stabbed in the neck.
 His girlfriend, Miranda Helm, told The Oregonian/OregonLive that he was recovering his strength in the hospital.

-The University of California, Berkeley, has been criticized for canceling an appearance by conservative commentator Ann Coulter in April and another by right-wing provocateur Milo Yiannopoulos in February.
-It canceled Coulter’s speech amid threats of violence, fearing a repeat of rioting ahead of the Yiannopoulos event.

-Wheeler’s call for the rally to be cancelled comes amid a wider debate in the U.S. about the First Amendment, often in liberal cities like Portland and Berkeley, California, and on college campuses, where violent protests between far-right and far-left protesters have derailed appearances by contentious figures.

 Bellisle reported from Seattle.
-Associated Press writer Joselyn Gecker contributed from San Francisco.
+Associated Press writer Jocelyn Gecker contributed from San Francisco.

 This story has been corrected to show the court appearance is Tuesday, not Monday.